A-Cobra/angular/fast-food/README.md

     npm install
     ```

-5. Run the following command to spin up the database:
+5. Run the following command to spin up the JSON API:

     ```
     npm run db